iKarmaaa123/terraform-nginx-devops-project/README.md

 <h2>Files Within Each Environment directory</h2>

-<p> Each environment directory contains the same files: *** .gitignore, main.tf, terraform.tfvars, variables.tf, versions.tf ***.
+<p> Each environment directory contains the same files: .gitignore, main.tf, terraform.tfvars, variables.tf, versions.tf.

-- .gitignore.
+- .gitignore: used to ignore pushing certain files to GitHub in order to protect important credentials and passwords.
+- main.tf: where both modules are being instantiated

 </p>